 Consultative examinations are a one-time visit with a psychologist or psychiatrist, paid by Social Security to perform an examination that contains the fundamentals of a standard mental evaluation.
-If you have alleged learning disabilities, the inability to read or write, a decline in mental functioning due to stroke, organic brain disorders, or accident, or you suffer from mental retardation, you may be sent to a psychological consultative examination that may involve intelligence quotient (IQ) testing and/or memory testing.
+If you have alleged learning disabilities, the inability to read or write, a decline in mental functioning due to stroke, neurocognitive disorder, or accident, or you suffer from intellectual disorder (formally known as mental retardation), you may be sent to a psychological consultative examination that may involve intelligence quotient (IQ) testing and/or memory testing.

 If you have alleged that you have a serious personality or mood disorder such as bipolar disorder, or schizophrenia, most likely you will be sent to a psychiatric evaluation.

 If there is an indication that you may have a situational problem with depression, anxiety, or panic attacks, you may just be sent to a mental status examination.
 This examination is to evaluate your current mental condition.